 The importance of professional growth

 Employee learning opportunities don’t always take the form of traditional training courses or programs.
-With that in mind, here are ten innovative professional development ideas you can use as inspiration to design your own initiatives.
+With that in mind, here are ten innovative staff development ideas you can use as inspiration to design your own initiatives.

 📈 Boost employee engagement and retention with our development tools